When was your last company management review?

 The management review is a deep-dive into your QMS processes, which can be viewed much like getting a physical at a doctor's office.
 The aim is to get an overall view of the health and effectiveness of your QMS.

-Isn’t this like an internal audit?
+Isn’t this the Same as an internal audit?

 Well, no. Internal audits are more singularly focused.
 An internal audit assesses individual processes (for example your design controls) and look to prove that you’re following correct steps.
 This means that you usually have multiple internal audits to address your entire QMS.